woodstockwins/1213-iris/projects/project-1-master/README.md

 ### Overview

 ### This Project will explore standardized test scores in California:
-- How do Charter schools and Public school test scores compare.
+- How do Charter school and Public school test scores compare.
 - Where are the most affordable Counties in Calfiornia to live with good schools?
 - Where are the top ranked Counties in California ranked by standardized test scores?